WenjieDu/PyPOTS/docs/index.rst

 PyPOTS will keep integrating classical and the latest state-of-the-art data mining algorithms for partially-observed multivariate time series.
 For sure, besides various algorithms, PyPOTS is going to have unified APIs together with detailed documentation and interactive examples across algorithms as tutorials.

-🤗 **Please** star this repo to help others notice PyPOTS if you think it is a useful toolkit.
-**Please** properly `cite PyPOTS <https://docs.pypots.com/en/latest/milestones.html#citing-pypots>`_ in your publications if it helps with your research.
-This really means a lot to our open-source research.
-Thank you!

 The rest of this readme file is organized as follows:
 `❖ Available Algorithms <#id1>`_,
 `❖ PyPOTS Ecosystem <#id37>`_,